brotatotes/bht-automation/bht gen 3/Colossians/Chapter 3/Colossians 3 6 bht.md

 # Colossians 3:6 Commentary Help Text

 ## BHT:
-Covetousness, which amounts to idolatry, brings God's wrath.
-The all-encompassing sin negates God and arouses His especial anger.
-The present tense denotes the certainty of future events, such as the coming wrath of God.
-Witnessing His wrath upon the wicked is a deterrent to sinning and a reminder of God's displeasure and judgments already administered for sin.
-Therefore, it is crucial to mortify and abstain from covetousness and other sins, taking them seriously as they are not matters of indifference.
+Covetousness, idolatry, the negation of God, brings down His especial anger.
+The wrath of God comes upon the children of disobedience, those who disobey God's law and Gospel.
+We should not view these sins of the flesh lightly; Paul emphasizes the certainty of God's wrath and that present punishment is not excluded.
+Let us be deterred from sinning by beholding God's wrath upon the reprobate, fearing His threatenings of wrath and destruction.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Covetousness, which amounts to idolatry, the all-comprehending and crowning sin, which is a negation of God, and brings down His especial anger."
+1. "Covetousness, which amounts to idolatry, the all-comprehending and crowning sin, which is a negation of God."
-2. "On account of covetousness, cometh the wrath of God."
+2. "Brings down His especial anger."
-3. "Covetousness...brings down His especial anger."
+3. "Cometh the wrath of God."

 ### Jamieson-Fausset-Brown:
 1. 6.
 (See on :-.)